Legacy technical debt retirement decisions

 Nine indicators of wickedness

 The interchange between Interstate 35 and U.S. Route 30, just outside Ames, Iowa.
 The new flyover ramp is indicated in red.
 It replaces the cloverleaf ramp in the upper right quadrant of the cloverleaf.
 A construction error has forced a delay, while the piers of the flyover ramp bridge are corrected.
-The cloverleaf, designed with curves a bit too tight, was a high-accident area.
-It constituted a technical debt, with the ongoing vehicle accidents comprising the metaphorical interest charges.
+The cloverleaf, which was designed with curves a bit too tight, was a high-accident area, and thus constituted a technical debt, with the ongoing vehicle accidents comprising the metaphorical interest charges.
 The construction error in the flyover ramp piers necessitated a rollback.
-Rollbacks are one of the indicators of wickedness in the projects to design technical debt retirement projects.
-But in this case, the indicated wickedness isn’t much greater than was anticipated by the project designers.
+Rollbacks often indicate wickedness in the projects to design technical debt retirement projects, but in this case, the indicated wickedness is not much greater than was anticipated by the project designers.
 Construction drawing by Iowa Department of Transportation [Iowa DOT 2016].

-We usually have some notion of the degree of wickedness of a given design effort for a technical debt retirement project.
-But actually executing the debt retirement project can reveal unanticipated issues and complexity.
+Although we usually have some notion of the degree of wickedness of a given design effort for a technical debt retirement project, actually executing the debt retirement project can reveal unanticipated issues and complexity.
 Some of what’s revealed can cause us to adjust our estimate of the degree of wickedness of the design effort.
 If we know in advance what kinds of revelations are most likely to cause such adjustments, we can reduce the incidence of unanticipated revelations.

-In my post, “Degrees of wickedness,” I noted that we can regard all problems as lying on a Tame/Wicked spectrum, with wicked problems lying at the extreme Wicked end of the spectrum, and the tamest of the tame lying at the opposite end.
+As I noted in my post, “Degrees of wickedness,” we can regard all problems as lying on a Tame/Wicked spectrum, with wicked problems lying at the extreme Wicked end of the spectrum, and the tamest of the tame lying at the opposite end.
 As for the ten criteria of wickedness developed by Rittel and Webber, I proposed that they could be satisfied in degrees, with the most wicked problems satisfying all ten criteria absolutely.

 As a quick review, here are the attributes of wicked problems as Rittel and Webber see them [Rittel 1973], rephrased for brevity: